Fully dynamic maximal matching in O(log n) update time: An overview

-In order to maintain a maximal matching, it suffices to ensure that there is no edge $(u,v)$ in the graph such that both $u$ and $v$ are free with respect to the matching.
+In order to maintain a maximal matching, it suffices to ensure that there is no edge $(u,v)$ in the graph such that both $u$ and $v$ are free with respect to the matching $M$.
 From this observation, an obvious approach will be to maintain the information for each vertex whether it is matched or free at any stage.
 When an edge $(u,v)$ is inserted, add $(u,v)$ to the matching if $u$ and $v$ are free.
 For a case when an unmatched edge $(u,v)$ is deleted, no action is required.
-Otherwise, for both $u$ and $v$ we search their neighborhood for any free vertex and update the matching accordingly.
+Otherwise, for both $u$ and $v$ we search their neighborhoods for any free vertex and update the matching accordingly.
 It follows that each update takes $O(1)$ computation time except when it involves deletion of a matched edge; in this case the computation time is of the order of the sum of the degrees of the two vertices.
 So this trivial algorithm is quite efficient for {\em small} degree vertices, but could be expensive for {\em large} degree vertices.
 An alternate approach to handling deletion of a matched edge is to use a simple randomized technique - a vertex $u$ is matched with a randomly chosen neighbor $v$.
 Following the standard adversarial model, it can be observed that an expected $\deg(u)/2$ edges incident to $u$ will be deleted before deleting the matched edge $(u,v)$.
 So the expected amortized cost per edge deletion for $u$ is roughly $O\Big( \frac{\deg(u)+\deg(v)}{\deg(u)/2}\Big)$.
-If $\deg(v)\gg \deg(u)$, then this update time can be as bad as the one obtained by the trivial algorithm mentioned above; but if $\deg(u)$ is high, the update time is better.
+If $\deg(v)<\deg(u)$, this cost is $O(1)$; but if $\deg(v)\gg \deg(u)$, then it can be as bad as the trivial algorithm.
 We combine the idea of choosing a random mate and the trivial algorithm suitably as follows.
-We introduce the notion of {\em ownership} of edges wherein we assign an edge to that endpoint which has {\em higher} degree.
+We first present a fully dynamic algorithm which achieves expected amortized $O(\sqrt{n})$ time per update.
+We introduce a notion of {\em ownership} of edges in which we assign an edge to that endpoint which has {\em higher} degree.
 We maintain a partition of the set of vertices into two levels : 0 and 1.
-Level 0 consists of vertices which own {\em few} edges and we handle the updates in level 0 using the trivial algorithm.
-The level 1 consists of vertices (and their mates) which own {\em large} number of edges and we use the idea of random mate to handle their updates.
+Level 0 consists of vertices which own {\em fewer} edges than an appropriate threshold and we handle the updates in level 0 using the trivial algorithm.
+Level 1 consists of vertices (and their mates) which own {\em larger} number of edges and we use the idea of random mate to handle their updates.
 In particular, a vertex chooses a random mate from its set of owned edges which ensures that it selects a neighbor having a lower degree.
-This is the basis of our first fully dynamic algorithm which achieves expected amortized $O(\sqrt{n})$ time per update.